BitcoinDevShop/bakeshop/WRITEUP.md

 The joke of "bLIP 12" is to achieve BOLT 12's aims, but to do it ourselves without a major consensus-based spec.

-(A ["bLIP"][blip] is a lightweight and only slightly controversial alternative to a "BOLT." bLIPs propose application-level standards to Lightning without changes to the underlying protocol.)
+(A ["bLIP"][blip] is a lightweight alternative to a "BOLT." bLIPs propose application-level standards to Lightning without changes to the underlying protocol.)

 (bLIP 12 is not actually a bLIP, it's more of a comment on BOLTS and bLIPS than a serious contender in that space)

 ## Subscription payments

-One of the standout ideas of BOLT 12, [but was eventually cut][recurrence], is the idea of subscription payments, also known as "recurrence" in the spec.
-Another one of those "holy grails" of Bitcoin usability.
+One of the standout ideas of BOLT 12 that [was eventually cut][recurrence] is the idea of subscription payments -- also known as "recurrence."
+This is another of those "holy grails" of Bitcoin usability.

 BOLT 12 only described a way for an offer to encode the idea of recurrence.
 Node implementations will want to create a way for users to authorize a recurring payment once (within parameters defined in the offer).
-Afterward, they will continue making those payments without ongoing interaction from the user.
+Afterward they will continue making those payments without ongoing interaction from the user.
 "Set it and forget it," so to speak.

 ## How bLIP 12 works

-So, how can we get static invoices and subscription payments without a BOLT?
+How can we get static invoices and subscription payments without a BOLT?

-Well, it turns out the static invoice part is pretty easy: LND already has a feature called [AMP invoices][amp].
-There's no BOLT for AMP yet, so it's not a standard across node implementations.
-But it gets us a static invoice without any of the fancy new protocol requirements of BOLT 12:
+It turns out the static invoice part is pretty easy: LND already has a feature called [AMP invoices][amp].
+There's no BOLT for AMP yet, so it's not a standard across node implementations, but it gets us a static invoice without any of the fancy new protocol requirements of BOLT 12:

 > Using AMP, it is possible to make payments safely by only knowing the public key of the recipient.
 It is also possible to create invoices that can be used repeatedly, which can be used to implement traditional subscriptions.
 Such invoices can also be published without security implications, allowing for use cases such as static donation invoices.

 Well, that was easy!

-But our idea for subscription or "pull" payments was a lot more involved.
+But our idea for subscription or "pull" payments is a lot more involved.
 At a high level, here's how it works.

 The sender pays an AMP invoice and includes connection and authorization information in the TLV of the payment.
 That will allow the _receiver_ to connect directly to the sender node.
 Now, as long as the receiver stays within the parameters encoded by the sender, they can trigger payments to themselves.